The Relationship Between Coffee and Hunger

-A group of researchers have wondered if drinking coffee makes you more or less hungry.
+A group of researchers have wondered if drinking coffee makes us more or less hungry.
 Find out the relationship between coffee and hunger in the following article.
 The results will surprise you!

 So, is coffee healthy?
 It depends.
 Not everyone metabolizes coffee in the same way.
 What you do have to know is that this drink modifies your neurotransmitters and hormones (especially cortisol and insulin).
 That is why coffee “wakes up” some people and puts others “to sleep”.
 This can change according to how much you drink, the time of day, your age, your physical build, etc.

 Your hormones influence your appetite and satisfaction.
 For that reason, you may be more hungry at certain times of the day more than others.
-Women, for example, eat more when they are hungry or on their period.
+Women, for example, eat more when they are hungry or during their periods.
 Men may eat more when they are under a lot of pressure or stress.

 There are three hormones in charge of hunger: ghrelin, leptin, and peptide YY.
 The first is secreted in the stomach, the second is synthesized in fat cells, and the third is found in the intestine.

-In regards to coffee, it can help you lose weight or not.
-How?
-By modifying the production of each hormone.
+Can coffee really help you lose weight?
+Researchers think they can be correlated because the caffeine modifies the production of each three hormones.
 The same thing happens with your mood.
 Have you ever noticed that when you are hungry, you get mad or short-tempered, but after you eat, you are happy?
 Remember the popular saying: “a full stomach makes for a happy heart.”